MiguelJordans/LAPR2-G40/docs/SprintC/US004/US004_RegisterATestToBePerformedToARegisterClient.md

-# US XXX - XXXX XXXX
+# US 004 - Register a Test to be performed to a registered Client.

 ## 1. Requirements Engineering